Bangladesh Railway: Structure

 From the end of the Bangladesh Liberation War in 1971 until 1982, the railway was governed by a Railway Board.
 It then came under the Railway Division of the Ministry of Communications.
 The Director General of the railway was the Secretary of the Railway Division of the Ministry of Communications.
 In 1995, governance of the railway was assumed by the "Bangladesh Railway Authority" which was chaired by the Minister of Railways.
 Inspections are made by an external government authority.

 The features of Bangladesh Railway include the usage of several gauges and the division of the rail system by the Jamuna River, Brahmaputra into the Western Zone and the Eastern Zone of operations.
 Crossing the river is one bridge, the Jamuna Bridge which was completed in 2003.

 The East Zone and the West Zone each have a General Manager who answers to the Director General of the Railway Authority.
 Each zone has its own raft of departments for operation, maintenance, and finances.
 Each zone is divided into two divisions with departments for personnel, transportation, commercial, finance mechanical, way and works signalling, telecommunication, electrical and medical services.

 The East Zone has a workshop division in Pahartali.
 The West Zone's workshop division is in Saidpur.
 The railway has a central locomotive workshop for broad and metre gauge locomotives in Parbatipur.
 It also has a Railway Training Academy.
 There are diesel workshops in Pahartali, Dhaka and Parbatipur.
 Maintenance on coaches and wagons is carried out at the "C and W" shop in Saidpur, Nilphamari and at the "C and W" shop Pahartali.

+Employees

+Bangladesh Railway has a total of 25,083 regular employees as of 2020.

+In 1974, they were represented by three registered trade unions, but by 1999 that had multiplied to eight.
+According to Chittagong University professor of management Md.
+Abu Taher, this proliferation weakened the unions and undermined solidarity among the workers.

+Bangladesh Railway began recruiting women into its top ranks in 2001.
+Salma Khatun became their first female train driver in 2004 when she joined as an assistant locomaster (ALM).
+As of 2015, the railway employed 788 ALMs.
+By 2022, the number of female train drivers had risen to 19.
+Because of the lack of overnight facilities, and even toilets, for female staff, most prefer the shorter shuttle routes over long distance ones.
+As of 2019, a total of about two dozen women worked in the railway's mechanical engineering, electrical engineering, civil engineering, stores, traffic, and signals divisions.